Yews to Eucalypts

 Marriage record for Robert and Maria

-In 1818 Robert received a land grant of 30 acres from Governor Macquarie for an area of land from Jones Springs to the Fat Doe River Run at Elizabeth Town in what would be re-named New Norfolk and the Hay area specifically, Back River.
-Robert grew mostly wheat crops and is recorded as having 50 male and 50 female cattle, 200 sheep and 200 ewes by the following year 1819.
+In 1818 Robert received a land grant for 30 acres.
+This was from Governor Macquarie.
+It was for an area of land from Jones Springs to the Fat Doe River Run at Elizabeth Town.
+Eventually this would be renamed New Norfolk.
+More specifically Back River.
+Robert grew mostly wheat.
+He was recorded having 50 male and 50 female cattle, 200 sheep and 200 ewes by 1819.

-His application and approval for a land grant of 30 acres was reported in the newspapers on the 14th February 1818.
-Other pioneering families in the Back River around this time included Shone, Triffit, Clelland, Bradshaw, Kingshott, Cockerill, Young, Jilletts and King.
-Robert employed a government servant (convict) and a free man and supplied the commissariat (stores) with meat for the fledgling colony.
+The approval for the land grant of 30 acres was reported in the newspapers on the 14th February 1818.
+To help him work the new holding Robert hired a free man and was assigned a government servant (convict).
+Robert and Maria supplied the commissariat or stores with meat for the fledgling colony.

 On the 31st January 1818 Robert Hay is reported to have tendered 800 lb. of meat to the Hobart Town stores for the use of the colonists.
 The average amount appears to have been around 500 lb. – so Robert must have had a reasonably good period at this time.
 In 1819 Robert again tendered 750 lb. of meat for the stores.